fork-bombed/python-errors/README.md

 This is caused when dividing a number by zero.

 ### Problem
 In the example below we have a function that returns the number of points per person when given the total points and the number of people.
 If we have 100 points and want to split between two people, the function will return `50.0`.
-However, if we have 0 people, then the points per person would be 0.
+If we have 0 people, then the points per person should be `0`, as we have no people to distribute the points over ([mathematical paradoxes](https://en.wikipedia.org/wiki/Division_by_zero)).
 However, this will cause a `ZeroDivisionError` as we can't divide by 0.
 ```py
 >>> def points_per_person(points, people):
 ...     return points/people